 - $99 if you’re a new Telstra customer

-- Telstra’s Gateway modem is included on 24 month terms, but is $168 for month-to-month contracts
+- Telstra’s Gateway modem is included on 24 month terms, but attracts a fee for month-to-month contracts

 Home Phone Calls with Telstra

 All plans come with pay-as-you-go (PAYG) calls by default, and include voice calls in Australia between Telstra customers.
 Beyond that the rates are as follows: